jinseob2kim/beyond_causality/idea/abstract.md

 S_t = (X_t, A_t) \in \mathcal{S}
 $$

-where treatment is a coordinate, not an external action.
+where treatment $A_t$ is a coordinate of the system, not an external action.

 The system evolves according to a transition kernel: